-Walkers/Cyclists are invited to become an Officially Registered Participant by obtaining the new Passport/Guide, personalised Ship Ticket and Certificate of Completion.
-Whether you’re a casual walker, cyclist, historical enthusiast, or out for the day with your family, enjoy the trail at your own pace.Buy Official Pack and Passport
+Walkers/Cyclists are invited to become an Officially Registered Participant by obtaining the Official Guide and Passport, personalised Ship Ticket and Certificate of Completion.
+Whether you’re a casual walker, cyclist, or out for the day, enjoy the trail at your own pace.Buy Official Pack and Passport